From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Cross-Family Synthesis, Deployment Challenges, and Future Directions

 \paragraph{Failure detection, verification, and recovery.} The families differ more sharply in what they expose for checking and correction than in whether failures occur.
 Direct methods are the most opaque: because there is no explicit intermediate target, failures are easy to observe but difficult to diagnose, and there is little opportunity to verify the planned behavior or insert corrective logic before execution.
-Latent-action methods provide somewhat more structure, since predicted latent transitions or rollout discrepancies can in principle be monitored online, but the diagnostic signal remains indirect and depends on whether the latent space cleanly separates controllable from exogenous change.
+Latent-action methods provide somewhat more structure when the latent remains active at deployment, since predicted latent transitions, token choices, or rollout discrepancies can in principle be monitored online; when the latent is used mainly for pretraining, however, this checkpoint largely disappears.
+In both cases, the diagnostic signal remains indirect and depends on whether the latent space cleanly separates controllable from exogenous change.
 Explicit interfaces provide the clearest checkpoint: discrepancies between a predicted subgoal, trajectory, or pose target and the observed state can be measured directly and used to trigger replanning or residual correction, as in CLOVER or Track2Act.
 The practical consequence is that explicit interfaces are currently the most amenable to structured verification and recovery, whereas direct and latent methods still rely more heavily on implicit robustness of the learned controller than on explicit error-monitoring mechanisms.

 \paragraph{Embodiment mismatch, domain gaps, and deployment practicality.} Deployment becomes harder as video-derived structure must be grounded to a specific robot under embodiment, observation, and compute constraints.
 Although transfer is generally easier when the interface is further from the robot's native action space, ``embodiment-agnostic'' predictions can remain embodiment-\emph{infeasible}: a human wrist trajectory may require joint configurations impossible for a 6-DoF arm, which is why methods such as ZeroMimic and GeneralFlow incorporate explicit retargeting or geometric alignment rather than assuming that a small robot dataset will close the gap automatically.
 Video-based pretraining introduces a second deployment challenge distinct from classical sim-to-real transfer: Internet and egocentric videos differ from robot observations in viewpoint, resolution, lighting, and motion statistics, and explicit-interface methods often face an additional \emph{interface-domain gap} when predictors trained on human video output targets with human-hand kinematics.
 Finally, all transfer benefits are contingent on the full pipeline meeting the control-rate requirements discussed above, which further favors lightweight or video-generation-free inference strategies.